Contents

-Are you looking to buy a new car soon?
-Whether you’ve owned a car before or are a first-time buyer, several factors must be considered before you sign the paperwork.
+Are you looking to buy any of the new cars soon?
+Whether you've owned a car before or are a first-time buyer, there are several things to know before buying a car and signing the paperwork.
 While a new ride sounds exciting, there is a lot more to think about than just the price tag.

-While the idea of buying a brand-new car is thrilling, is it really worth it?
+While the car buying process especially a new one is thrilling, is it really worth it?
 When you drive them off the lot, cars typically lose 10% of their value.
 Buying a certified used car lets someone else take the initial hit, and having it certified means it has been mechanically inspected and is in good shape.

 Registration fees and sales tax can also be costly.
 If you have a car to trade in, this can offset your sales tax.
 In some states, depending on how big of a loan you qualify for, you can roll your sales tax into your monthly payment.
 In other states, you must pay it up front when registering your car.
 It can be a painfully large amount.